Climate and Average Weather Year Round in Overland Park Kansas, United States

 The average hourly wind speed in Overland Park experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.2 months, from October 13 to May 20, with average wind speeds of more than 10.3 miles per hour.
-The windiest day of the year is April 1, with an average hourly wind speed of 12.6 miles per hour.
+The windiest month of the year in Overland Park is March, with an average hourly wind speed of 12.2 miles per hour.

 The calmer time of year lasts for 4.8 months, from May 20 to October 13.
-The calmest day of the year is August 7, with an average hourly wind speed of 8.0 miles per hour.
+The calmest month of the year in Overland Park is August, with an average hourly wind speed of 8.2 miles per hour.

 The predominant average hourly wind direction in Overland Park varies throughout the year.